 I have been super busy getting ready for Thanksgiving.
-This means cooking pies, making cute Thanksgiving crafts with the kids all while packing half the house because we are headed south to Tallahassee to spend the holiday with my family.
+This means cooking pies and making cute Thanksgiving crafts with the kids all while packing half the house because we are headed south to Tallahassee to spend the holiday with my family.
 We literally packed half the house, no joke.
-This will be our first trip with two kids!
-Hold me I’m scared!
+We always overpack!

 Cut 2 strips of black carstock approximately 1.5″ x 12″.
 I used 12″ x 12″ scrapbook paper but 1.5″ x 11″ would work too.